 The information requested includes:

-- The name of the Corporation, which must contain the word “Association,” “Company,” “Corporation,” “Incorporated,” “Limited,” or an abbreviation.
+- The name of the Corporation must contain the words “Association,” “Company,” “Corporation,” “Incorporated,” “Limited,” or an abbreviation.

 - Resident Agent’s name and registered office address.
 This must be a physical address, and PO Boxes may not be used.

 - Tax closing month.
-Many Corporations will use a calendar year and would use December.
+Many corporations will use a calendar year, which will be December.

 - The purpose of why the Corporation is being organized.
 Include a brief description of what the Corporation will do.

-- Name, address, and signature of the incorporators.
-These can be one of the owners of the Corporation or someone helping with the formation of the entity.
+- The incorporators’ names, addresses, and signatures.
+These can be one of the corporation’s owners or someone helping with the formation of the entity.

 - Name and mailing address for each board member.

 - Duration of the Corporation.
-Most will choose perpetual as an end date of the business hasn’t been determined.
-Some businesses (such as an investment fund or real estate investment) will have a final date already in mind.
+Most will choose perpetual as the end date of the business hasn’t been determined.
+Some businesses (such as an investment fund or real estate investment) will already have a final date in mind.

 - Effective date.
 If you want to finalize the paperwork of the Corporation but not have it start for up to 90 days in the future, enter the future date.
 Otherwise, choose upon filing.